 If you have already taken coupons, you can still submit your claim for flight compensation with us and we’ll help you to get your compensation.
 In an event of success most probably your coupons will be cancelled.

-Accordingly if your flight gets delayed or cancelled due to any of these reasons, most probably you can still get compensation from the airline.
+Accordingly if your flight gets delayed or cancelled due to any of these kind of reasons, mostly you can still get compensation from the airline.

-In some cases, however, these kind of problems are considered extraordinary circumstances and airlines don’t have to pay any compensations.
-Since the Europe's Flight Compensation Regulation 261/2004 (EC 261), does list only a few situations which fall under the term “extraordinary circumstances”, there is a place for interpretation, and airlines use it in their favor.
+There are also some exceptions.
+And since the Europe's Flight Compensation Regulation 261/2004 (EC 261) does list only a few situations which fall under the term “extraordinary circumstances”, there is a place for interpretation.
+And airlines use it in their favor.

 And mostly it’s going to be one of these three: €250, €400 or €600.

 Exception.
 In case when the distance of your flight is 3500 kilometres or more and you reach your destination with a delay between 3 - 4 hours, you are entitled to compensation of €300.